 Months of entry

-In this MSc programme you will cover the design and structural analysis of offshore fixed and floating structures.
-We will give you an understanding of maritime robotics for oceanography, offshore exploitation and disaster response.
-Our course is suitable for graduates of engineering, mathematics and physical sciences.
-Prior specialised knowledge of the discipline is not required, as we will provide you with an introductory module to the fundamentals of Ship Science.
+This programme covers the design and structural analysis of offshore fixed and floating structures, as well as the latest technologies in maritime robotics for oceanography, offshore exploitation and disaster response.
+Prior specialised knowledge of the discipline isn’t necessary, as we will provide you with an introductory module to the fundamentals of Ship Science.

 Compulsory modules include: Fundamentals of Ship Science; MSc Research Project; Marine Law and Management; Finite Element Analysis in Solid Mechanics; Marine Safety and Environmental Engineering; Offshore Engineering and Analysis; Marine Structures in Fluids; Maritime Robotics